appeler/naampy/README.rst

 .. image:: https://static.pepy.tech/badge/naampy
     :target: https://pepy.tech/project/naampy

-The ability to programmatically reliably infer the social attributes of a person from their name can be useful for a broad set of tasks, from estimating bias in coverage of women in the media to estimating bias in lending against certain social groups.
+The ability to programmatically and reliably infer the social attributes of a person from their name can be useful for a broad set of tasks, from estimating bias in coverage of women in the media to estimating bias in lending against certain social groups.
 But unlike the American Census Bureau, which produces a list of last names and first names, which can (and are) used to infer the gender, race, ethnicity, etc., from names, the Indian government produces no such commensurate datasets.
-And hence inferring the relationship between gender, ethnicity, language group, etc., and names have generally been done with small datasets constructed in an ad-hoc manner.
+Hence inferring the relationship between gender, ethnicity, language group, etc., and names has generally been done with small datasets constructed in an ad-hoc manner.

 We fill this yawning gap.
 Using data from the `Indian Electoral Rolls <https://github.com/in-rolls/electoral_rolls>`__ (parsed data `here <https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MUEGDT>`__), we estimate the proportion female, male, and `third sex` (see `here <https://en.wikipedia.org/wiki/Third_gender>`__) for a particular `first name, year, and state.`